Find vaccine information from the Georgia Department of Public Health

 All Georgians 16 and older are now eligible to receive a COVID-19 vaccine.
 You can pre-register for vaccination at one of the state's mass vaccination sites at MyVaccineGeorgia.com.

 If you’re looking for a COVID-19 vaccination site near you, be sure to check back often as the participating vaccine site locations list will be updated frequently.
 Additional locations statewide will be added when providers are ready to safely administer the vaccine, and as vaccine supply allows.

 - COVID-19 vaccines have passed rigorous reviews and are highly effective.

 - Scientists had a significant head start developing the COVID-19 vaccines.
 COVID-19 is very similar to other viruses, which already have vaccines.

 - Testing was thorough and successful.
 More than 70,000 people participated in clinical trials for the two vaccines to see if they are safe and effective.
-To date, the vaccines are nearly 95 percent effective in preventing COVID-19.
+To date, the vaccines are up to 95 percent effective in preventing COVID-19.